alirbara/dns-changer/README.md

 ## How

-We use [ovs](https://github.com/openvswitch/ovs) and [netplan](https://netplan.io/).
+This script utilizes [ovs](https://github.com/openvswitch/ovs) and [netplan](https://netplan.io/).
 We update the .yml config file assossiated with netplan by adding Google public DNS resolvers - 8.8.8.8 and 8.8.4.4 - as the primary and secondary DNS resolvers of the whole system.
-Finally, we apply the new config file for netplan.
+Finally, the updated netplan configuration is applied.

 ## Requirements